abstractqqq/myVNTemplate/README.md

 # Godette VN, A Visual Novel Framework for Godot Users

+## Will be back updating possibly in mid-late October or early November.

 In the folder /GodetteVN/ , you can find sample projects to run.

 Before you run your own sample scene, make sure your character is created via the